 With so much uncertainty in business and life, I wanted to share the top 5 ways I’m staying positive and productive:

 1. Set a Schedule

-With 4 kids 5 and under I have had to adjust my schedule significantly to find a new “normal” .
+With 4 kids I have had to adjust my schedule significantly to find a new “normal.”
 Having a set schedule gives me a sense of purpose and sets me up for a productive day.
-It’s easy to stay in my PJs all day, but I feel so much better after I shower and have breakfast with my family before homeschooling starts.
+It’s easy to stay in my PJs all day, but I feel so much better after I shower and have breakfast with my family before school starts.
 Morning rituals set you up for a productive day ahead.
 I also find it helpful to make a list each night of the top 5 priorities I need to accomplish in the day ahead.
 There are so many distractions at home, the list keeps me on track so I don’t mistake busyness for progress.
 Plus, I feel so productive at the end of the day checking things off the list.
 They can be anything from laundry, to taking a walk outside, to an investor call.
 Be intentional with your time.
 I also put a limit on my daily screen time, especially now when it is so easy to get consumed by the media.
 This also helps to ensure I don’t mistakenly get lost in endless hours of digital distractions.